Punching legend Butterbean remains a top-drawer attraction for boxing fans who reminisce about the 1990s boxing era.

-Looking bloated, even by his standards, Esch labored through his last outing and finally realized that the time to back away from the sport had arrived.
+Looking bloated, even by his standards, Esch labored through his last fight and finally realized that the time to return from the sport had arrived.

 The entertaining slugger hung up his gloves with a 77-10-4 record.

-Thankfully, Esch avoided the temptation to return again but remains another boxing tale of trying to roll back the years for far too long.
+Thankfully, Esch avoided the temptation to return, but it remains another boxing tale of trying to roll back the years for far too long.

-Butterbean will never lose his legacy as one of the best four-round fighters of all time, though.
-This should be sufficient enough for him when he informs the grandkids.
+Butterbean will never lose his legacy as one of the best four-round fighters ever.
+This fact should be sufficient for him to discuss his career with the grandkids.

 WBN Editor Phil has over ten years of boxing news experience.
 Follow WBN us on Twitter @WorldBoxingNews.